 Medication prescribed or requested to be given three times or less a day will not be given unless a specific time during the school hours is prescribed or the school nurse determines that a special need exists for an individual student.

-Natural and /homeopathic-like products not FDA approved cannot be dispensed in the school clinics by school personnel.
-(See navigation panel in top right)
+Natural and /homeopathic-like products, not FDA approved, cannot be dispensed in the school clinics by school personnel.
+(See navigation panel in the top right)

-Additional medication forms: (See navigation panel in top right)
+Additional medication forms: (See navigation panel in the top right)

 24 Hour Communicable Illness Policy